alexrofail/ImgClass-WithFastAI/README.md

 Just basic image classification for dog/cat pet breeds using Fast.ai library and Pytorch.

-Working on improving accuracy.
-Obviously you will need your own dataset to run this on your own outside of the FastAI environment.
+Working on improving accuracy (obviously).
+BYODS (bring your own data set)

 Learning Rate finder from Leslie Smith's 2015 paper is the catalyst here.